 In my testing, the deduplication process don’t work with most files.
-E.g. I can copy a backed up file to a directory that isn’t being backed up with SpiderOak ONE, and then replace the backed up file with the exact same file from the other directory; and this will cause SpiderOak ONE to back it up as another revision of the file even though the file’s contents and hash is identical.
+I can copy a backed up file to a directory that isn’t being backed up with SpiderOak ONE, and then replace the backed up file with the exact same file from the other directory, and this will cause SpiderOak ONE to back it up as another revision of the file even though the file’s contents and hash is identical.

-There is no indicator in the client letting the user know that the file isn’t backed up multiple times nor is it shown anywhere that it isn’t consuming as much storage as the user interface might suggest.
+There’s no indicator in the client letting the user know that the file isn’t backed up multiple times nor is it shown anywhere that it isn’t consuming as much storage as the user interface might suggest.
 From within the client, you can see all revisions of a file and how large the file was at different points in time.
 You can’t see the total size of all historical versions on one or all devices.

 You can only manage and delete files and old file revisions from your current device.
-If you want to remove files backed up by another computer connected to the same account, you have to go to that computer and remove the files from there.
+If you want to remove files backed up by another computer connected to the same account, you’ve to go to that computer and remove the files from there.
 You can see the files backed up by all computers, but you can’t make any changes to them.

 Some general points about the user interface

 Before I proceed, I want to tell you more about the main user interface of SpiderOak ONE.
-To put it frankly, it isn’t very user friendly.
+To put it frankly, it isn’t very user-friendly.
 It shows clear signs of being built up around how the software works rather than being designed to be useful and solve problems.

 The top navigation in the client is clear enough at the first glance with five main categories: Home, Backup, Manage, Sync, and Share.
 If you stop and think about it for a second, what do you expect these different tabs to do?
 Backup and Manage holds two views that look almost exactly the same.
 It’s hard to identify the differences and purposes of each as both show you a treeview of your files with checkboxes you can turn on and off.
-To backup a folder, do you go to Backup or Manage?
+To back up a folder, do you go to Backup or Manage?

 In the Manage tab, some folder icons may be shown as partially green, but the same folders aren’t green in Backup tab.
 I thought this may meant that they were either fully or partially backed up.
-However, you you go to the Sync tab and choose to edit a synchronized folder – there is a small note at the bottom of the screen that says that “Synced folders will appear as green within the Manage tab.”
+However, you go to the Sync tab and choose to edit a synchronized folder – there’s a small note at the bottom of the screen that says that “Synced folders will appear as green within the Manage tab.”
 The Hive folder has an orange icon by default, so this all makes very little sense and is quite unintuitive.

 A second set of tabs within tabs is considered somewhat of a bad design.
 To quote renowned user experience researcher Jakob Nielsen: